hoodiehq-archive/documentation/en/community/contributor-onboarding.md

 ### 5. Introduce them to the team

 Please introduce them to the other team members by sending a quick welcome email and maybe writing a blog post (e.g. a short interview for the ["A Hoodie for you"](http://blog.hood.ie/category/a-hoodie-for-you/) series, for the interview just send them our [Questionnaire Form](https://docs.google.com/forms/d/144uyYfrX1onnXiWV5wbA3qC_eOoUImolNaMXPdgDWMc/viewform)).
 Of course not only the team wants to know more about the contributors, but the contributors also want to get to know the team!
-Maybe you can help arranging short one-on-ones with other team members.
+Maybe you can help by arranging short one-on-ones with other team members.

 You should also add them to the the [team section](http://hood.ie/community/#community) of our website and post a tweet about their addition to the team.